wu-lab-egio/EGIO/README.md

 To be noted, the header is required in the file.

-(4) reference files, which can be downloaded from Ensembl (http://asia.ensembl.org/info/data/ftp/index.html):
+(4) Reference files, which can be downloaded from Ensembl (http://asia.ensembl.org/info/data/ftp/index.html):

   cDNA fasta files,